White Sox vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Burnes will look to finish five or more innings for the 22nd start in a row.
+- The Brewers will send Brandon Woodruff (1-1) to the mound for his fourth start this season.

-- He has five appearances this season with zero earned runs allowed out of his 23 chances this season.
+- Woodruff will look to finish five or more innings for the fourth start in a row.

 |Opponent